 The following websites deliver internationally and have things like Peppa Pig and Disney movies in Cantonese:

 Do adjust your expectations when buying as I have heard of many sites that sell counterfeit DVDs.
 I don’t think this is a problem as children don’t tend to notice but do understand that DVDs sold at multiple price points often mean the cheaper ones are of lower quality.
+In my opinion, the HMV site is the most reliable one.

 There are also some programmes uploaded to YouTube, for example this playlist contains Peppa Pig and this one, Thomas the Tank Engine.
 I have also collected together several nursery rhymes (some are in English – the Cantonese words are available via the Nursery Rhyme shop) in this playlist.